-As an NGO that is itself a member of several large coalitions, IAA believes that, for the moment,
+As an NGO that is itself a member of several large coalitions, IAA believes that, for the moment, cooperation has displaced competition in relations among NGOs.
+This is likely to change after the war is won, however.

 The war has greatly affected the work of Ukrainian NGOs and society's perception of these organizations.
 Ukrainians look to both their government and each other-through person-to-person contact and civil society structures-with growing expectations.
 According to the latest studies, 75% of NGOs, driven by war-related challenges, have changed or expanded the scope of their work.
 In particular, the non-government sector has undergone a major shift in priorities: The number of NGOs engaged in helping the army, veterans, and IDPs has increased by an average of 20%, and fewer NGOs have been focusing on education, culture, and sports.7 Of course, some of these changes are of a temporary nature.
 Once society begins to resume normal business activity, and the issue of the country's recovery and building back better comes to the fore, the work of the non-government sector will become more relevant in other spheres as well.